What Is Ransomware and Why Is It a Threat?

 Why Is It a Threat?

-Ransomware is a serious threat to individuals, businesses and government, and criminals are making it a big business.
+Ransomware is a severe threat to individuals, businesses, and government, and criminals are making it a big company.
 Virtually no one is immune.
 Ransomware is targeting organizations of all sizes every 14 seconds.
 The people behind it cannot be arrested in most cases, so they keep on hacking with anonymity.
 It’s estimated that ransomware gangs made at least $350 million in ransom payments last year alone, and this year, cybercriminals are on a roll to outpace their 2020 record.

-Although ransomware has been around for decades, it is increasingly the tool of choice for thieves, because even novices don’t have to invent a ransomware technology to be successful at extorting money from their victims.
+Although ransomware has been around for decades, it is increasingly the tool for thieves because even novices don’t have to invent ransomware technology to extort money from their victims successfully.
 The technology has already been developed and is for sale.
-Malicious groups like DarkSide, whose ransomware is behind the Colonial Pipeline attack, are distributing multiple variants of ransomware using a Ransomware-as-a-Service (RaaS) model.
-Similar to Software as a Service (SaaS) structures that consumers use every day, RasS enables malicious actors to sign up to use ransomware technology.
-Depending on the variant, the criminals may pay a one-time fee, a monthly subscription or even a commission (which permits the cybercriminal to keep a portion of successful ransom payments).
+Malicious groups like DarkSide, whose ransomware is behind the Colonial Pipeline attack, distribute multiple ransomware variants using a Ransomware-as-a-Service (RaaS) model.
+Like Software as a Service (SaaS) structures that consumers use daily, RasS enables malicious actors to sign up to use ransomware technology.
+Depending on the variant, the criminals may pay a one-time fee, a monthly subscription, or even a commission (which permits the cybercriminal to keep a portion of successful ransom payments).

 Remember, to become a victim, you don’t need to be as big as the Colonial Pipeline, which paid malicious attackers a $5 million ransom last week to get their data back.
 Nearly two years ago, 23 small Texas towns were hit in a coordinated attack.
 And, just last week, the Washington Metropolitan Police Department was in the news; they paid only $100,000 of a $4 million ransom to cybercriminals, so the hackers followed through on their promise to release the department’s personnel files — publicly.
-Meanwhile, also last week, the city of Gary, Indiana was reeling from a recent ransomware attack on several of its servers.
+Meanwhile, Gary, Indiana, was reeling from a recent ransomware attack on several servers last week.

 How AISN Can Help

-Don’t be ensnared by an attack.
-Preparation is key, and AISN’s cybersecurity team can help — from preparation through response.
-We also work with cyber security attorneys, if privacy and attorney-client privilege are important.
+Don’t be trapped by an attack.
+Preparation is vital, and AISN’s cybersecurity team can help with everything from preparation to response.
+We also work with cyber security attorneys if privacy and attorney-client privilege are essential.
 Contact us this week to begin a discussion.
-The first consultation is free, and that conversation may just save your business one day.
+The first consultation is free; that conversation may save your business someday.